 Serena Guen, Founder

 Multi-national Serena founded the award-winning SUITCASE while in her third year at NYU.
-Her accolades include being named as Forbes 30 under 30 in 2017, 25 under 25 most influential Londoners by the Evening Standard, winning a Woman of the Future Award for media and winning a Great British Entrepreneur of the Year Award in 2018.
-Queen of the long weekend, Serena is the team’s hotel aficionado.
+Her accolades include being named as Forbes 30 under 30 (2017) as well as one of 25 under 25 most influential Londoners by the Evening Standard.
+In 2018, she won a Woman of the Future Award for media and a Great British Entrepreneur of the Year Award.
+Queen of the long weekend, Serena is the team's hotel aficionado.
 Her favourite micro-trip to date was Iceland and her most anticipated of the year is a road trip from Austin to Marfa.